 Sherlock is a one year old Golden retriever, with a stripe of white down his nose, a short tail and a deep love for people.
 He carries things around the house, shreds paper at every opportunity and will often hide my Crocs in the yard.

-Rook is a two-year-old Golden retriever, although he’s so red I’ve been asked if he’s an Irish Setter.
+Rook is a three-year-old Golden retriever, although he’s so red I’ve been asked if he’s an Irish Setter.
 I can’t keep him out of the water or away from the rabbits that hide under my shed.
 At eight-weeks-old, he tried to nurse on Kinsey.
 They’ve been best friends ever since.
 He follows me around the house, and is always underfoot when I’m cooking.

 I trained Rook to be a live find search and rescue dog.
 He certified in November 2015 in Indianapolis at only 18 months old!
 He’s now at his forever home, and while I miss him, he’s very happy!